How to help your nonprofit finish the year strong.

 Vacancies cause lost productively, overwork for other staff, and the potential loss of key stakeholder relationships or new funding.

-If you are confident with this year’s number, then waiting until January to hire someone who can impact your 2018 bottom line performance is a crisis waiting to happen.
-Why risk losing a quarter of productivity and revenue when you don’t have to?
+Why wait until January to hire someone who can impact your 2018 bottom line performance now?
+Holding hiring until first quarter could be a crisis waiting to happen.
+Why risk losing a quarter of productivity and revenue when you can still finish this year even stronger?